Nipmuck Trail – Rt. 89 Crossing

 After crossing Rt.
 89 the Nipmuck Trail slopes down to cross Schoolhouse Brook as it leaves the Fenton River and passes under a massive earthen dam towards Schoolhouse Brook Park.
 This section of trail is also part of the 5 mile yellow blazed loop around Mansfield Hollow Lake that I have trail run many times.

 The main point of interest along this section are the twin Warren Pony truss bridges that allow the trail to cross the Fenton River.
 The southern bridge dates back to 1901 and was originally on Mount Hope Rd moving to its current location in 1999.
 The northern bridge dates back to 1914 and was originally on Cider Mill Rd before moving in 1997.
-A long and wide section of trail joins the two.
+In September 2021 the northern bridge was washed out by flooding and has been removed which also removes the nice short loop hike in this area.
 From here the trail narrows considerably as it follows the bank edge of the Fenton river until turning uphill to reach Chaffeeville Rd.

 The blue/white trail is poorly blazed but easy to follow and mainly passes through thick woods.
 There are also unblazed connections to the Dorwart Preserve and Mansfield’s newest park the Southworth Preserve for longer explorations.